 Administrative Law Judge (ALJ) Disability Hearings

 Securing Social Security disability benefits can be a challenge.
 Most initial applications are denied, and even fewer are approved at the Request for Reconsideration stage.
-For most Social Security disability applicants, the ALJ hearing represents the best opportunity to obtain benefits.
+So, how does an ALJ hearing fit into the process?

 The ALJ Process